Numerical analysis of a non-clamped dynamic thermoviscoelastic contact problem: Mathematical preliminaries

+In this section, we briefly present the definitions and notation used in the paper.
 In what follows, we denote by $\langle \cdot, \cdot \rangle_{ X}$ the duality pairing between a Banach space $X$ and its dual $X^*$.
 Throughout the paper, we denote by $C$ a generic constant whose value may change from line to line.
-The symbol $C(0, T; X)$ stands for the space of continuous functions on $[0, T]$ with values in $X$.
-For any function $u\colon[0,T]\to X$ we denote by $\dot u$ and $\ddot u$ its first and second time derivative, respectively.
+The symbol $C(0, T; X)$ represents the space of continuous functions on $[0, T]$ with values in $X$.
+For a function $u\colon[0,T]\to X$ we denote by $\dot u$ and $\ddot u$ its first and second time derivatives, respectively.

-We recall the definitions of the generalized directional derivative and the generalized gradient of Clarke for a locally Lipschitz function $\varphi \colon X \to \real$, where $X$ is a Banach space (see~\cite{CLARKE}).
-The generalized directional derivative of $\varphi$ at the point $x \in X$ in the direction $v \in X$, denoted by $\varphi^{0}(x; v)$, is defined by
+We recall the definitions of the generalized directional derivative and the generalized Clarke subgradient for a locally Lipschitz function $\varphi \colon X \to \real$, where $X$ is a Banach space (see~\cite{CLARKE}).
+The generalized directional derivative of $\varphi$ at the point $x \in X$ in direction $v \in X$, denoted by $\varphi^{0}(x; v)$, is defined by